wisesumo/squidbot/README.md

          the following page will show a Webhook URL.
 Please copy the Webhook URL.
          Open a command line / Terminal window and set up a Heroku environment variable using the saved Webhook URL.
          From the command line inside the project directory, run: heroku config:set SLACK_WEBHOOK_URL=https://hooks.slack.com/services/your-webhook-url

-         DONE!
+         ALL DONE!

-*Note*: To test SquidBot, enter the channels you selected earlier and begin typing with /squid [your message text].
+*Note*: To test SquidBot, enter the channel you selected during the Slack setup and begin typing with /squid [your message text]